Program type:

 Expand your understanding of the key to getting business done.

-You'll learn to conceptualize abstract information, critique and synthesize what you learn, develop a comprehensive understanding of issues pertinent to logistics, and integrate that knowledge into areas of cutting-edge research.
-While the focus of a master's degree program is in solving practical problems faced by one company at one point in time, a doctoral program trains you to think about logistics problems faced by several companies across time horizons.
+You'll learn to conceptualize abstract information, critique and synthesize what you learn, develop a comprehensive understanding of issues pertinent to supply chain management, and integrate that knowledge into areas of cutting-edge research.
+While the focus of a master's degree program is in solving practical problems faced by one company at one point in time, a doctoral program trains you to think about logistics problems faced by multiple companies across time horizons.

 Want more info?